coltenkrauter/user-mgmt-ui/src/components/README.md

 - MainPage
 - InsightsPage (This could utilze the InsightsWidget)

-## Directory structure

-You will notice that there are directories that correspond to the different component categories (pages, widgets...).
-Each component will be in its own directory and that directory will contain at minimum: `componont.tsx`, `componont.test.tsx` and `index.tsx`.
+### app

-Finally, there is an app component which is an exception to the component categorizations.
-The app component is sort of the parent container of the entire app.
-It should contain ver simple code that imports other components.
-For example, the app component should basically just include something very similar to the following psudocode:
+The app component is sort of the parent container for the entire app.
+It should contain very simple code that imports other components.
+For example, the app component should basically just include something very similar to the following psudocode,

 ```typescript
 <div>